droidian-starqlte/droidian-sysfs-torch/README.md

 # Droidian sysfs torch

-A small hack build for my surya Droidian port to toggle the torch from sysfs.
+A small hack build for my garden Droidian port to toggle the torch from sysfs.

 Can be ported to other ports too.
 See:
  - sysftorch.h